Nuitka/Nuitka-website/posts/article-over-nuitka-standalone.rst

 .. note::

-   The article has since become unvailable unfortunately.
+   The article has since become unavailable unfortunately.

 It inspired me to finally become clean with ``__file__`` attributes in standalone mode.
 Currently it points to where your source was when